-These trends influenced the expression of the most widely accepted classical concept (Flourens' 1824) that the biological neural networks of the cerebellum function to coordinate sensory and motor information.
-(For the general audience, see Wikipedia and for specialists a recent review (Manto 2008)).
-The seminal concept was traced back by Finger (1994, pp. 211-121) to a quarter of a Millennium to originate implicitly the experiments by the surgeon to Napoleon, whose experiments

-"involved inserting needles into the brains of some pigeons ... needles pushed to the cerebellum caused his bird to sway..., this probably was one of the first experimental demonstrations of the association between cerebellar damage and problems with coordination."
-As shown in Finger (1994), Rolando (1908) followed-up on the surgeon (D.J.
-Larrey), but largely missed, till Flourens pinned down close to 200 years ago (1824) that "I have shown that all movements persist after ablation of the cerebellum; they lack only being regulated and coordinated" (pp. 292 and 212 of Finger (1994)).
-In modern times, Holmes (1939) re-established the concept that without the cerebellum, coordination is known to be absent - the syndrome aptly named, even before its metric tensor function was discovered as dysmetria.
+These trends influenced the expression of the most widely accepted classical concept; Flourens' [1824] that the biological neural networks of the cerebellum function to coordinate sensory and motor information.
+For the general audience, see Wikipedia and for specialists a recent review; Manto [2008].
+The seminal concept was traced back by Finger-Stanley [1994], pp. 211-121 to a quarter of a Millennium to originate implicitly the experiments by Barron Larrey [1760], surgeon to Napoleon; whose experiments "involved inserting needles into the brains of some pigeons ... needles pushed to the cerebellum caused his bird to sway. ..., this probably was one of the first experimental demonstrations of the association between cerebellar damage and problems with coordination".
+As shown in Finger-Stanley [1994], Di Luigi Rolando [1908] followed-up on Larrey, but largely missed, till Flourens pinned down close to 200 years ago [1824] that "I have shown that all movements persist after ablation of the cerebellum; they lack only being regulated and coordinated", pp. 292 and.
+212 of Finger-Stanley [1994].
+In modern times, Holmes [1939] re-established the concept that without the cerebellum, coordination is known to be absent - the syndrome aptly named, even before its metric tensor function was discovered as dysmetria.

-Cerebellar theories were reviewed in Pellionisz (1984); for a recent review see D'Angelo et al. (2010).
-In the decades of conceptual confusion caused by the conflict of philosophies, the already long-established facts of cerebellar coordination slipped into "arrow models" of cerebellar theory, such as describing it as a now-known conceptual oversimplification of a "timing device" to set the temporal distance from intention to action (Braitenberg et al. 1967).
-Perhaps due to the emergence of Minsky's Perceptron as a "learning device," Marr's model (1969) utilized a coincidence for "motor learning."
-However, he repudiated his concept, since (as he said) motor learning did not explain coordination (Marr 1982, p.
-14).
-With the untimely decline of his health, a Marr-Albus "learning model" emerged (Albus 1971 see review in Pellionisz 1986).
-Featuring the cerebellum as any kind of a "filter device" belongs also with the category of "arrow models," since it streamlines the arrow-process of unneeded factors but disregards the cardinal notion of feedback.
-The cerebellum is conceptually not a timer, not a filter, but a transformer, converting the multidimensional vector-expression, from covariant intention tensor to coordinated contravariant execution tensor by means of recursion (see section "Tensor Network Theory: Vector-Matrix Recursion as Basis of the Cerebellum Acting as a Sensorimotor Metric Tensor" as discussed below).
+Cerebellar theories were reviewed in Pellionisz [1984], for a recent review see D'Angelo et al [2010].
+In the decades of conceptual confusion caused by the conflict of philosophies, the already long established facts of cerebellar coordination slipped into "arrow models" of cerebellar theory, such as describing it as a now known conceptual oversimplification of a "timing device" to set the temporal distance from intention to action, Braitenberg et al [1967].
+Perhaps due to the emergence of Minsky's Perceptron as a "learning device", Marr's model [1969] utilized a coincidence for "motor learning".
+However, he repudiated his concept, since (as he said) motor learning did not explain coordination; Marr [1982. p.
+14].
+With the untimely decline of his health, a Marr-Albus "learning model" emerged; Albus [1971], see review in Pellionisz [1986].
+Featuring the cerebellum as any kind of a "filter device belongs also with the category of "arrow models", since it streamlines the arrow-process of unneeded factors but disregards the cardinal notion of feedback.
+The cerebellum is conceptually not a timer, not a filter but a transformer, converting the multidimensional vector-expression, from covariant intention tensor to coordinated contravariant execution tensor by means of recursion, see TNT.

-The Concept of Coordinates and Their Recursion as Basics of Tensor Network Theory of Cerebellar Neural Nets
+2.2.
+The Concept of Coordinates and their Recursion as Basics of Tensor Network Theory of Cerebellar Neural Nets

-In a mathematical sense, as reviewed earlier, Pellionisz (1984), the geometric school of thought about brain function, including coordination, reaches back about 400 years to Descartes (1629).
-Descartes' insert in Fig. 61.1 (ab12), from Pellionisz (1984), illustrates his most reasonable idea - in retrospect - that by the Cartesian coordinates both key concepts of living systems were comprised.
-Both multimodal compositions of entities were shown, as well as a functional recursion of information; see the finger-movement under the feedback of visual control.
-TNT "simply" generalized the Cartesian x, y, z (and t) coordinates of the Minkowski-spacetime manifold, where it became evident that in non-orthogonal expressions generalized vectors (tensors) profoundly differ if expressed in a "sensory or motor manner."
+In a mathematical sense, as reviewed earlier, Pellionisz [1984], the geometric school of thought about brain function, including coordination, reaches back about 400 years to Descartes [1629].
+Descartes' insert in Fig. 1 [ab12], from Pellionisz [1984], illustrates his most reasonable idea - in retrospect - that by the Cartesian coordinates both key concepts of living systems were comprised.
+Both multimodal composition of entities was shown, as well as a functional recursion of information; see the finger-movement under the feedback of visual control.
+TNT "simply" generalized the Cartesian x, y, z (and t) coordinates of the Minkowski-spacetime manifold, where it became evident that in non-orthogonal expressions generalized vectors (tensors) profoundly differ if expressed in a "sensory or motor manner".